Oculus Quest revolution: do not need wires… do not need PC

 The Quest coming with a little heavier build of the body than the Rift takes care of everything for an on the go gaming experience.
 It features a thick, convex front panel without any wire.
 Being totally wireless it does away with the need of using a gaming PC.
 All of these are really some good improvements to ensure optimum ease of use and great user experience.

 We need to tell something about the Oculus Quest headset cameras that are capable to deliver real world views on the screen.
 This allows you to continue using the device for real world viewing of the surrounding.
 The fact of not needing to put off the headset to see the outside world is a good value proposition.
 In other headsets, VR calibration needs to walk around the room for tracing the boundaries.
 But, Quest allows you to put on the headset and create virtual boundaries right on the room floor.
-With so much immersion-ready features on offer, our expectation can now grope for Olorama Immersive VR Technology as the next offering with such headset.
+With so much immersion-ready features on offer, our expectation can now grope for either Olorama Sensory VR Technology or Sensory Cinematic VR experiences as the next offering with such headset.